Shitsuri/Cyber-Security-Projects/Networking/Network Packet Analysis.md

  A network packet is a small unit of data transmitted over a network.
  It consists of three parts:

- Header: Contains metadata, such as source/destination IP addresses, protocol, and port numbers.
+   It Contains metadata, such as source/destination IP addresses, protocol, and port numbers.
    Payload: The actual data being transmitted.
    Trailer: Optional; often used for error detection.

  2. Why Analyze Packets?